padloc/padloc/packages/tauri/README.md

 npm run build
 ```

-The resulting build can be fund in the `dist` folder.
+The resulting build can be found in the `dist` folder.

 You can also build a debug version of the app, useful for - well - debugging: